SakshiBiyani02/Spotify_data_analysis/README.md

 # Introduction
 This project focuses on examining a dataset containing Spotify’s most-streamed songs, with attributes including:
-• #Streams: Total number of streams each song has received.
+Streams: Total number of streams each song has received.
-• Danceability and Energy: Measures of musical qualities that influence how "danceable" and "energetic" a song feels.
+Danceability and Energy: Measures of musical qualities that influence how "danceable" and "energetic" a song feels.
-• Mode and BPM (Beats Per Minute): Musical characteristics, where mode indicates the song’s key as major or minor, and BPM reflects the tempo.
+Mode and BPM (Beats Per Minute): Musical characteristics, where mode indicates the song’s key as major or minor, and BPM reflects the tempo.
-• Playlists Counts: Inclusion in playlists across various streaming services, which often impacts visibility and engagement.
+Playlists Counts: Inclusion in playlists across various streaming services, which often impacts visibility and engagement.
 The goals of this project include:
 1. Understanding Popular Music Trends: Identify key musical characteristics associated with